shuvam-sadhukhan/devTinder/src/apiList.md

 - GET /user/requests
 - GET /user/feed - Gets you the profiles of other users on platform

-Status: ignore, interested, accepted, rejected
+Status: ignore, interested,(from user) accepted, rejected  (to user)